 The ghost hunters are stupid enough to gather around the ouija board and dare each other to try talking to us.
-I sigh, but then again this is my entertainment for the night.
+I sigh, but this is my entertainment for the night.

 The three so-called ghost hunters join fingers on the planchette.
 Iñaki and I haven’t even approached them when one of the guys gasps and lifts his index fingers off the small wooden board.

 “There’s someone writing!” he says, spooked.
 “It’s moving!”

 Both me and Iñaki walk up to tower over their shoulders.
 The planchette is motionless.

 “If you don’t help them move it, Iñaki,” I say, “they’ll get bored and leave.
 Is that what you wanted?”